danielmarreirosdeoliveira/clj-protos/README.md

 to dabble a bit with `lucene`.
 Apart from that, I took the approach of `fullstack-clj` a step further insofar as now authorization also gets done over the now single endpoint.

-## websockets
+## websockets-http-kit

 An experiment with websockets.
-Frontend made with a `shadow-cljs` starter, backend is based on `http-kit`.
+Frontend made with a `shadow-cljs` starter.

+There are two backends.
+One is based on `http-kit` and the other is based on `ring-undertow-adapter`

 ## plain-planner-clj